vaneri/got-impactathon-2025/README.md

 ### Acknowledgments

-- Built for government agencies and municipalities
+- Built for organizations, municipalities, and communities
-- Designed with security and compliance in mind
+- Designed with security and environmental impact in mind
 - Developed following industry best practices

 ### Version History